SDret/Pedestrian-Attribute-Recognition-as-Label-balanced-Multi-label-Learning/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py --cfg ./configs/pedes_baseline/DATASET_CONFIG
 ```

 where DATASET_CONFIG can be any config file within the 'pedes_baseline' folder.
 Sequentially, all the training process of FRDL and GOAT would be automatically operated, along with corresponding benchmark results to be displayed.
-Config files named with 'stage1' is applied for the feature extractor training in the Stage#1 of FRDL.
+Config files named with '_base' is applied for the feature extractor training in the Stage#1 of FRDL.